 Trust must be given for it to be earned.

 Have faith in your kids and let them show you that they can be trusted…until they cant.
-Let them work on their own and meet deadlines, allow them to have some control of what they want to do.
+Let them work on their own and meet deadlines, allowing them to have some control of what they want to do.

 You will be surprised that they will want to do the right thing and earn more trust and receive even more allowances.